High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-Trap off-resonant scattering will affect both the $F=3$ and $F=4$ ground states, and is a fundamental limitation of this platform.
-The only way to improve infidelity due to this mechanism is to collect fluorescence faster relative to the trap off-resonant scattering rate.
-This could be achieved by reducing the trap intensity, but decreasing the trap depth leads to a trade off in survival probability.
-Alternately, increasing the probe intensity could provide a higher fluorescence collection rate, but this would negatively impact the off-resonant scattering from the probe.
-Empirically, we also observe increased trap loss for higher probe beam intensities.
-Improving the photon collection efficiency would also improve the collection to depump ratio; however, doing so generally requires an optical system redesign, assuming proper operation of the current apparatus.

 The probe beam may also cause state information loss due to off-resonant scatter, as illustrated in Fig.~\ref{fig:det_lvl}b.
-Although we attempt to drive only $\sigma_{+}$ transitions with the probe beam, polarization impurity or misalignment of the probe propagation direction to the B-field allows for off-resonant scatter to $F'\neq 5$ levels.
-Following the calculation in Ref. \cite{SaffmanStateDet}, we find the depump rate by summing over all dipole allowed transition scattering rates, weighted by the branching ratio ($b_{\alpha}$) of the excited state ($\ket{\alpha}$) to the \textit{F}=3 ground state manifold.

-The sum depends on probe polarization purity, alignment of the probe to the B-field, and intensity of the probe beam.
-Our measured probe polarization purity is \probePurity{} before entering the vacuum chamber, and we align the B-field by scanning shim fields and maximizing the bright label probability for $F=4$ after a conservatively long detection time, such that we expect an alignment tolerance of a few degrees and a resulting $\sigma_{-}$- and $\pi$-polarization intensity fractions of $\leq$ 10\%.
+Although we attempt to drive only $\sigma_{+}$ transitions with the probe beam, polarization impurity or misalignment of the probe propagation direction to the B-field allows for off-resonant scatter via $F'\neq 5$ levels.
+Following the calculation in Ref. \cite{SaffmanStateDet}, we find the depump rate by summing over all dipole allowed transition scattering rates, weighted by the branching ratio ($b_{\alpha}$) of the excited state ($\ket{\alpha}$) to the \textit{F}=3 ground state manifold \cite{SupplementalMaterial}.
+The sum depends on probe polarization purity, alignment to the B-field, and intensity.
+Our measured degree of probe polarization is 99.4\% out of the fiber launch, and the probe reflects off of a single, unprotected gold mirror before entering the vacuum chamber.
+We align the B-field by scanning shim fields and maximizing the bright label probability for $F=4$ after a conservatively long detection time, such that we expect an alignment tolerance of a few degrees and a resulting $\sigma_{-}$- and $\pi$-polarization intensity fractions of $\leq$ 2\%.
 This corresponds to a probe off-resonant scatter rate of $\leq$ \probeOffResRate{}, or $\mathcal{R}_{\rm probe} \leq $ \probeOffResProbability{}; comparable to the depump probability due to the trap off resonant scatter.